soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :answer_b: .pop()
    :answer_c: .append()
    :answer_d: .remove()
-   :feedback_a: while you can use insert, it is not the best method to use because you need to specify that you want to stick the new item at the end.
+   :feedback_a: While you can use insert, it is not the best method to use because you need to specify that you want to stick the new item at the end.
    :feedback_b: pop removes an item from a list
-   :feedback_c: yes, though you can use insert to do the same thing, you don't need to provide the position.
+   :feedback_c: Yes, though you can use insert to do the same thing, you don't need to provide the position.
    :feedback_d: remove gets rid of the first occurance of any item that it is told, not add.
    :correct: c
    :practice: T